Dark Matter-Induced Baryonic Feedback in Galaxies: Introduction

-\textit{I. Introduction.} The nature of dark matter and of its non-gravitational interactions remains elusive, even as broad evidence for its existence accumulates through its gravitational dynamics in galaxies and its cosmological imprint on the early universe.
+The nature of dark matter and of its non-gravitational interactions remains elusive, even as broad evidence for its existence accumulates through its gravitational dynamics in galaxies and its cosmological imprint on the early universe.
 In tandem with increasingly-sensitive direct detection experiments, dark matter's indirect effects on astrophysical environments can help reveal its properties.
 In this work we demonstrate that dark matter can alter the formation and morphology of galaxies through a Type Ia supernova-driven baryonic feedback process.

-The cold, collisionless dark matter paradigm of $\Lambda$CDM cosmology, in which dark matter's influence on the Standard Model sector is gravitational, successfully models a wide-range of astrophysical and cosmological observations, from the Cosmic Microwave Background power spectrum to the dynamics of galaxy cluster collisions.
-Cosmological simulations implementing the $\Lambda$CDM model, however, have raised questions about whether collisionless, non-interacting dark matter is consistent with observations of small-scale structure. $\Lambda$CDM N-body simulations predict steep, cuspy dark matter density distributions in dwarf galaxies, whereas observations show a flatter distribution in galactic cores \cite{Oh_2011}. $\Lambda$CDM also predicts an overabundance of satellite dwarf galaxies around the Milky Way and Milky Way-like galaxies compared to observations \cite{Moore_1999}.
-This indicates that either the collisionless dark matter assumption ought to be revisited, or that structures at galactic scales are not solely determined by dark matter's gravitational effects and baryonic effects are essential to a full picture.
+The cold, collisionless dark matter paradigm of $\Lambda$CDM cosmology, in which dark matter's influence on the Standard Model sector is gravitational, successfully models many astrophysical and cosmological observations.
+These include cosmological fits to the primordial power spectrum \cite{Planck:2018vyg} and the dynamics of dark matter in galaxy clusters \cite{Vegetti:2023mgp, Tulin_2018}.
+Cosmological simulations implementing the $\Lambda$CDM model, however, have raised questions about whether collisionless, non-interacting dark matter is consistent with observations of small-scale structure. $\Lambda$CDM N-body simulations predict steep, cuspy dark matter density distributions in dwarf galaxies, whereas observations show more diversity between cusped and cored inner density profiles in otherwise very morphologically similar galaxies.
+This problem, initially dubbed the ‘‘core-cusp" problem~\cite{Oh_2011}, is now considered to be a ‘‘diversity problem" \cite{Oman_2015}.
+This implies that either the collisionless dark matter assumption ought to be revisited, or that structures at galactic scales are not solely determined by dark matter's gravitational effects, and baryonic effects are essential to a full picture.